 High levels of lead and copper are not present in the groundwater or in the recharged Colorado River water that serve as our drinking water sources.
 The primary sources of lead in tap water are pipes and fixtures in individual homes where water can leach lead from the plumbing fixtures .

 To minimize the risks of exposure to lead:

-- Use water from the cold tap for making baby formula, drinking, and cooking.
+- Water temperature can affect the extent to which lead enters the water.
+Use water from the cold tap for making baby formula, drinking, and cooking.